Ahana19/AspireNex/README.md

 Machine learning algorithm is been trained on the dataset, including Logistic Regression.
 The training process involves splitting the dataset into training and testing sets, fitting the model on the training data, and tuning hyperparameters for optimal performance.

 ## Evaluation
-The performance of the model is evaluated using a metric such as  Confusion matrix  for a more detailed analysis.
+The performance of the model is evaluated using a metric such as  accuracy,precision,recall,F1-score.